tallasd/Luna/README.md

 ## Credits
 - **WerWolv** for libtesla and coding help.
 - **J-D-K** for JKSV, which was used for testing and also part of its code was used for file handling.
-- **my Mum** for not being gay and making love with a weirdo to get a weirdo kid like me.